LearnFL/proj-web-advanced-dom-manipulation/README.md

 The purspose of this project was to practice JavaScript advanced dom manipulation.
 I created well loved features using JS from scratch.

 ## Process
 JavaScript, HTML, CSS.
-DOM manipulation using JS, including event bubbling and DOM traversing, event deligation, intersection observer api.
+DOM manipulation using JS including:
+1) Event bubbling.
+2) Event propagation.
+3) Passing arguments to event handlers.
+4) DOM traversing.
+5) Event deligation.
+6) Intersection observer api.

 Inspired and challenged by Jonas Schmedtmann.
 None of the pictures belong to me.

 ## Functionality
 #### NAV